FrankHJCuypers/gaai/README.md

 - [NordicSemiconductor Kotlin-BLE-Library uiscanner](https://github.com/NordicSemiconductor/Kotlin-BLE-Library/tree/main/uiscanner)
   for the BLE library.

-# Supported Android versions and Nexxtender Home firmware versions
+# Supported Android versions and Nexxtender Home/Mobile firmware versions

 In theory *Gaai* should work from API 26 (Android 8) and higher, but these are not all tested.
 For the Nexxtender Home firmware versions,